-The proposed dwelling house at 41 Gleeson Rise complies with the proposed building envelope control.
+The proposed dwelling house at 35 Gleeson Rise complies with the proposed building envelope control.
 The Planning Proposal was recommended by the Panel (at its meeting on 21 September 2021) and endorsed by Council at its meeting on 12 October 2021.
-The Planning Proposal has received Gateway Determination from the Department of Planning and Environment (DPE) and is currently on public exhibition (from Wednesday 9 February until Wednesday 9 March 2022).
+The Planning Proposal has received Gateway Determination from the Department of Planning and Environment (DPE) and has been publicly exhibited (from Wednesday 9 February until Wednesday 9 March 2022).

-The applicant has submitted a Clause 4.6 written request to support and provide justification for the contravention of the development standard.
-The proposed contravention, and the applicant's Clause 4.6 written request, have been assessed in this report and are supported by Council staff.
+The applicant has submitted a Clause 4.6 written request to support the application and provide justification for the contravention of the development standard.
+The contravention and the applicant's Clause 4.6 written request have been assessed in this report and are supported by Council staff.